-For this tutorial, we’ll walk you through the practical application of everything we’ve discussed so far using the project management app Backlog.
+For this tutorial, we'll walk you through the practical application of everything we've discussed so far using our own project management app Backlog.

 During this tutorial, we'll create a sample project and walk through some basic task management processes.